vmware-tanzu/tanzu-dev-portal/content/guides/graalvm-with-spring/index.md

 #### Packaging

 Terminate your running application.
-Package your application into a `jar` file, for the last two metrics we will look at in this guide.
+Package your application into a `jar` file.
+This will be used for the last two metrics in this guide.

 ```bash
 ./mvnw clean package -DskipTests